RaviKompella/hyperledger-fabric-setup/README.md

 ### 5.2 Deploying the Chaincode

 After bringing up the network and creating a channel, the next step is to deploy the chaincode.
 Chaincode is a piece of code that is written in one of the supported languages such as Go, Node.js, or Java.
 It is installed on the peers and defines the business logic of your blockchain network.

-To deploy the chaincode, run the following command from the `fabric-samples/test-network` directory:
+The chaincode deploy command is as follows

 ```bash
 ./network.sh deployCC -ccn *ChaincodeName* -ccp *ChaincodePath* -ccl *ChaincodeLanguage*
 ```
+To deploy the [asset-transfer-basic-chaincode](https://github.com/hyperledger/fabric-samples/blob/main/asset-transfer-basic/chaincode-go/chaincode/smartcontract.go), run the following command from the `fabric-samples/test-network` directory:

 ```bash
 ./network.sh deployCC -ccn basic -ccp ../asset-transfer-basic/chaincode-go/ -ccl go
 ```